About Larimer County Bar Association

 What We've Done in the Past Year

-In March 2018, the traditional Spring Term Day was hosted, which included a business meeting, a visit from the President of the Colorado Bar Association and a presentation by Justice Richard Gabriel, and a bowling competition.
+In March 2019, the traditional Spring Term Day was hosted, which included a business meeting, a visit from the President of the Colorado Bar Association and a presentation by Supreme Court Justice Ben Coates, and a bowling competition.
 Election of Officers takes place at this meeting.

-On September 8, 2017, the traditional Fall Term Day was hosted, which included the business meeting in the morning, a golf tournament in the afternoon and dinner on deck at MacKenzies at Southridge Golf Course in the evening.
+On September 7, 2018, the traditional Fall Term Day was hosted, which included the business meeting in the morning, a golf tournament in the afternoon and dinner at the Fort Collins Museum of Discovery in the evening.

 Throughout the year, the LCBA's Pro-Bono Program meets with pro-bono clients each week both in Fort Collins and Loveland.
 In addition, the Pro-Bono Program hosts a domestic relations class each month where pro-bono clients obtain general domestic relations information and have their domestic relations questions answered.